divergio/realtime/README.md

 For developers, follow the instructions in the [Build a Chat App](https://developers.urbit.org/guides/quickstart/chat-guide#put-it-together) Lightning tutorial in the Urbit Developers documentations.

 Realtime is a fork of `%hut`, simply perform the steps in the "Put it together" section, but substitute `%realtime` for `%hut`.
+Also, be sure to replace the glob address in the docket with your own ship name.

 For the front-end resources, follow the instructions in realtime-ui/README.md and then glob the `realtime-ui/dist` folder.